Health Assured large logo

 How to manage menopause at work

-To help your organisation develop a positive workplace, we have listed several factors to consider when dealing with menopause at work:
+To help your organisation develop positive menopause in the workplace, we have listed several factors to consider when dealing with menopause at work:

 • Educate all employees: Gain a better understanding of menopause by researching the subject.
 By becoming more knowledgeable on the issue, managers and supervisors will become more approachable.